molambat/TestingIsForeplay/README.md

 I build QA pipelines that purr when triggered, and leave no component untouched.

 ✨ Fun fact: I also create content on the side — because being serious doesn’t mean being boring.
-QA by day, creative troublemaker by night.
-Yes, I read specs — but I also know how to leave the right ports open. 😉
 [See all my sides here → linkr.bio/m.lambat](https://linkr.bio/m.lambat)

 ---